-Prof. Dr. Maria Klatte from the TU Kaiserslautern is investigating the effects of aviation noise on the cognitive development of primary school children.
+Prof. Maria Klatte from the University of Kaiserslautern investigates the effects of aircraft noise on the cognitive development of primary-school children.

-"The intellectual development of children, in particular the development of the skills learned in school such as reading, is influenced by a wide range of factors to do with the family and the school.
+"Children's cognitive development, especially the acquisition of academic skills such as reading, depends on a wide range of factors related to the children's home and school environment.

 Educational research has shown this.
-Therefore, in order to examine the influence of aviation noise, we also have to look at the learning environment at home and in the school."
+Therefore, in order to examine the impact of aircraft noise, we also have to look at the children's learning environment at home and at school."

-The psychologist Prof. Dr. Maria Klatte is responsible for this part of the NORAH Study.
-She is a scientist at the department of "Cognitive and Developmental Psychology" at the Technical University of Kaiserslautern.
-For more than 15 years now, Prof. Dr. Klatte has been examining the effects of noise on intellectual achievement, focusing on children for the last ten years.
+The psychologist Prof. Maria Klatte is responsible for this part of the NORAH Study.
+She is a scientist at the department of "Cognitive and Developmental Psychology" at the University of Kaiserslautern.
+For more than 15 years now, Prof. Klatte has been examining the effects of noise on cognitive performance, focusing on children for the last ten years.
 With her work for NORAH she wants to answer the following questions:

-- Is it possible to definitively prove a negative impact of aviation noise on intellectual abilities such as learning to read, language abilities, attention or memory in children in the Rhine-Main Region? - How exactly does aviation noise at the school impact on lessons? - To what extent does the aviation noise influence the well-being of the children in the school and at home? - How large is the influence of aviation noise compared with other factors?
+- Is it possible to identify a negative impact of aircraft noise on cognitive abilities such as learning to read, language skills, attention or memory of children in the Rhine-Main Region? - How exactly does aircraft noise at school affect lessons? - To what extent does aircraft noise affect the well-being of the children at home and at school? - How great is the influence of aircraft noise relative to other factors?

-Aviation noise and learning to read: What do we already know?
+Aircraft noise and learning to read: what do we already know?

-Various studies have already examined how aviation noise impacts on children.
-The knowledge gained up to now about this link can be summarized as follows:
+Various studies have already examined how aircraft noise impacts on children.
+The knowledge gained up to now about this link can be summarised as follows:

-- Some studies found a connection between aviation noise and poorer learning performance of children.
+- ✓ Some studies found a connection between aircraft noise and poorer learning performance of children.
 They were unable, however, to reliably rule out that other factors may have been responsible for this result, for example the socioeconomic status of the parents.
-This depends largely on the level of education, profession and income (I Glossary).
-In some cases the results were also contradictory (see section on the RANCH Study on page 10 f.). - In those studies that established an influence of aviation noise on learning performance, this was most likely to affect the ability to read. - It is possible that aviation noise does not influence the ability to read directly, but indirectly via socalled precursor skills (I Glossary), i.e. via language abilities that the child needs to be able to learn to read well.
-This includes, for example, distinguishing between similar sounds, break down words into their individual elements and being able to store linguistic information in the short-term memory.
+This depends largely on the level of education, profession and income (☐ glossary).
+In some cases the results were also contradictory (see section on the RANCH Study on page 10 f.). - In those studies that established an influence of aircraft noise on learning performance, this was most likely to affect the ability to read. - It is possible that aircraft noise does not influence the ability to read directly, but indirectly via socalled precursor skills (■ glossary), i.e. via language skills that the child needs to be able to learn to read well.
+This includes, for example, distinguishing between similar sounds, breaking down words into their individual elements and being able to store verbal information in the short-term memory.

-The challenge: Filtering out non-noise-related factors
+The challenge: filtering out non-noise-related factors

 PISA, IGLU and other educational studies have shown that there are a lot of different factors that affect how well a child learns at school.
-The reading performance of primary school children depends, for example, on the educational level and income of the parents (the so-called "socioeconomic status" I Glossary), on a possible migration background or the abilities of the children to speak German.
+The reading performance of primary-school children depends, for example, on the educational level and income of the parents (the so-called "socioeconomic status" glossary), on a possible migration background or the abilities of the children to speak German.
 In addition to this, school-related factors such as the quality of the teaching and the class composition also play a role.